wlzhao22/product-quantizer/README.md

 # Product Quantizer
-C++ implementation of product quantizer for nearest neighbor search This project is a C++ implementation of Product quantizer
+This project is a C++ implementation of Product quantizer for nearest neighbor search.

 ### Compile and Install